jslowick/naia/1-Atlas/3-Eastern Side/1-Sea of Strife (E)/Freeport/Freeport.md

-One of the truly neutral Island States.
-All ships are welcome, Pirate and OTC provided they keep the Peace and have pieces of 8 to spend.
+One of the truly neutral Island States to the west or east of the [[1-Sea of Strife (E)]].
+All ships are welcome, Pirate and OTC side by side, provided they keep the Peace and have [[Piece of Eight]] to spend.